ethereumclassic/ethereumclassic.github.io/content/blog/2022-12-14-what-is-ethereum-classic/index.md

 ![Cryptocurrency, blockchain, and world computer.](./what-is-etc-banner.png)

-It is a cryptocurrency because it has a coin called Ether or ETC, which trades under the symbol $ETC, that has a fixed monetary policy and a capped supply of 210,700,000, making it not only suitable for global permissionless payments, but also for use as a store of value.
+It is a cryptocurrency because it has a coin called Ether or ETC, which trades under the symbol $ETC, that has a fixed monetary policy and a capped supply of 210,700,000 coins, making it not only suitable for global permissionless payments, but also for use as a store of value.

 ETC is a blockchain because it is a network of machines around the world which follow a censorship resistant protocol to manage a database that contains accounts and balances, and accepts blocks of new transactions every 15 seconds to move money from one account to another.